 Unique 1849 Graham & Co. beam engine pumps water from the River Derwent into the Cromford Canal.
 Steam supplied by two locomotive style boilers built by the Midland Railway around 1900.
+Currently closed for building repairs.

 - Souvenir Shop